python/cpython/Doc/library/curses.rst

 .. method:: window.untouchwin()

-   Marks all lines in  the  window  as unchanged since the last call to :meth:`refresh`.
+   Mark all lines in  the  window  as unchanged since the last call to :meth:`refresh`.